Angie? Angelica? What gives, lady?

 Angelica Jones.

-I sent poetry and writing under the name Angelica Jones for many years, particularly while I lived on the border and people called me Angelica by default like they called me Angela back east.
+I sent poetry and writing under the name Angelica Jones for many years, particularly while I lived on the border and people called me Angelica by default like they called me Angela back East.

 When we divorced and I moved back to Pennsylvania, I tried Angelica, but no one bit.
 What?
 Why are you going by that?
 I was always just Angie.
 Which is fine.
 I do love Angie too.
 It wasn’t until 2015 when Pixie, one of my mentors, challenged us to find our Spirit name.
 What does Spirit call you?
 What is your name?